sensu/sensu-go-chef/README.md

 ```
 ### sensu_agent
 The sensu agent resource will install and configure the agent.
+**NOTE:** windows agent install is pinned to version 5.10 until available in a consumable package format (likely chocolately)
 #### Properties
 * `version` which version to install, default: *latest*
 * `repo` which repo to pull package from, default: *sensu/stable*